xerdrop/Fhenix-auto-bridge-bot/README.md

 # Fhenix Auto Bridge Bot

-Automated ETH bridging bot from Ethereum Sepolia testnet to Fhenix testnet.
+Automated ETH bridging bot from Ethereum Sepolia testnet to Fhenix testnet

 ## 🚀 What It Does.